ENVIRONMENTAL EDUCATION AND AWARENESS

 Increasing the public’s awareness of biodiversity in the South Caucasus is key to changing people's attitude and practice towards the environment.

-Together with our partners we design and implement comprehensive awareness raising campaigns, involving local media.
+The programme designed and implemented comprehensive awareness raising campaigns, involving local media.
 By teaching schoolchildren about the importance of biodiversity, they will grow up with a better understanding of how important their natural surroundings are.

 NEW STANDARDS FOR ENVIRONMENTAL EDUCATION IN SCHOOLS

 In Azerbaijan, there are over 50 environmental education centres.
 They teach around 11,000 young people how to take responsibility for their natural surroundings.
-IBiS is supporting the Ministry of education in reforming and restructuring these education centres.
+The programme is supporting the Ministry of education in reforming and restructuring these education centres.

 SHOWCASE: PROTECTING GEORGIA’S BIODIVERSITY IN TIMES OF ECONOMIC GROWTH

 Can Georgia afford Economic Growth without Taking Care of its Nature?
-That was the question discussed during the TEON (The Economics of Nature) Event (www.teon.ge), a high-level panel discussion in Tbilisi in May of 2017 organised by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+That was the question discussed during the TEON (The Economics of Nature) Event, a high-level panel discussion in Tbilisi in May of 2017.

 Following a keynote speech by the environmental economist Pavan Sukhdev, the panel discussion featured Georgian government representatives, the German ambassador and several environmental experts and representatives of the Georgian economy.
 The intention was to reach out to business leaders and decision makers and highlight the economic importance of biodiversity and ecosystem services.